Shreyas410/Inventory-Management_AI/README.md

 Prerequisite: In MCP_server.py file add your google Gemini API key.

-1) Run the main.py file using command python main.py : It is the inventory management file.
+1) Run the inventory-service.py file using command python inventory-service.py
 2) Run the MCP_server.py file using command  python mcp_server.py.
 3) Then run the index.html file